Who we are

 Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
 We may also use trusted third-party services that track this information on our behalf.

-The cookies used, and their functions are:
+The cookies used, and their functions include:

 - WordPress cookies – these are essential to the operation of the WordPress content management system which powers this site.